KristjanESPERANTO/Leaflet.markercluster/README.md

 # Leaflet.markercluster

-> **⚠️ ALPHA RELEASE - v3.0.0-alpha.1**
-> This is an alpha version tested against Leaflet 2.x (alpha).
-Not recommended for production yet.
-> For stable releases, use [v2.x](https://github.com/Leaflet/Leaflet.markercluster/tree/v2.x) or the [upstream project](https://github.com/Leaflet/Leaflet.markercluster/).
-> Install with `npm install @kristjan.esperanto/leaflet.markercluster@next`.
-> Release 3.0.0 will be released as stable once Leaflet 2.0 is officially released.

----

 Provides Beautiful Animated Marker Clustering functionality for [Leaflet](http://leafletjs.com), a JS library for interactive maps.

 _Requires Leaflet ≥ 2.0.0._